intelagense/100Devs-Discord-Help/README.md

 Primarily created to collaborate on markdown examples for code snippets in pinned messages.

-Normally in markdown you can demonstrate how to create code blocks by nesting a triple-backticked code block within a quadruple-backbacked code block like this:
+In Pandoc Markdown you can demonstrate how to create code blocks by nesting a triple-backticked code block within a quadruple-backbacked code block

 <!--- Note: If you are viewing this file in raw mode please realize that I am using an additional layer of codeblocks in order for GitHub to create this README--->
 `````